 - Structural elements: Several proteins have structural roles in the body.
 They are effectively part of the bricks, mortar and steel that is your body’s house.
 We are talking of muscles, connective tissue, skin, hairs and so on…

 - Catalysts (a.k.a.
 Enzymes): Enzymes are proteins that speed up chemical reactions and processes in the body.
 For example, in order to digest food you need enzymes.
+By the way, life would’nt be possible without enzymes, as the chemical reaction speed would be too slow.

 - Buffers: Certain proteins act as buffers that regulate acidity levels of your blood and within cells.
 One prominent example is the hemoglobin found in red blood cells.